willmendesneto/willmendesneto.github.io/_posts/2014-09-23-working-with-thin-directives-in-angularjs.markdown

 `isActive()` é o método que o controller `NavbarCtrl` utilizará acessando a diretiva, mas por ora não criaremos o controller e sim a nossa diretiva.
 Porém temos que fazer alguns testes para validarmos a diretiva e saber se tudo está ocorrendo corretamente.
 Vamos ao nosso teste:

+`isActive ()` method is used for `NavbarCtrl` controller accessing the directive, but for now we will not create the controller, but yes our directive.
+But we have to do some tests to validate the component and make sure everything is going correctly.
+Come to our test:

 `navbar-test.js`:

 {% highlight javascript %}